ThunderDeliverer/eip-universal-access-control/EIPS/eip-x.md

 `level` signifies the tenant level.
 It is and `uint256` value, which can be applied by the developer of the smart contract.

-`tenant` is the address of the tennant that we are modifying access rights for.
+`tenant` is the address of the tenant that we are modifying access rights for.

 `accessPermitted` specifies whether we are granting or revoking access rights to the before mentioned tenant.